 This mashed chickpea vegan tuna salad is a vegetarian take on the classic tuna salad.
 It’s the perfect plant based lunch for school, work, or a trip to the beach.
 It’s dairy and gluten free and ready in just 10 minutes!

 We’re approaching beach weather and I’m all about the easy to make but flavor packed salads.
-Like this avocado chickpea salad, this vegan tuna salad is easy to make and requires a few ingredients you probably already have in your pantry.
+Like this avocado chickpea salad, this vegan tuna salad is easy to make and requires a few ingredients you probably already have in your pantry!

 I’ve never been a huge fan of mayonnaise, so I opted for some tahini and dijon mustard to give this recipe flavor and to keep it nice and moist like regular tuna salad.

 You end up with an incredibly flavorful recipe that is perfect to meal prep for lunch.
 It’s high in protein, travels well and is so easy to make.